Allen Bradley GuardMaster Safety Relay Wiring Tutorial

 Allen Bradley safety relays have been an industry standard for decades.
 A wide range of solid state as well as relay based safety circuits have been designed and sold by the company.
 Furthermore, safety programmable logic controllers have also been introduced to the market and are widely used in the industry.
 Although they are reliable, they require a lot more caution as a software mistake may cause a fatal injury.
 They're often used in complex applications in which distributed safety is required.

-In this tutorial, we will take a look at the GuardMaster Dual Input safety relay paired with a SensaGuard safety sensor, understand the application it may be used in, the wiring scheme of both devices, and how they interact between each other.
+In this tutorial, we will take a look at the GuardMaster Dual Input safety relay paired with a SensaGuard safety sensor, understand the application it may be used in, the wiring scheme of both devices, and how they interact with each other.

 Machine Safety is a serious concern.
 This tutorial only provides the electrical configuration of a basic circuit.
 This may not be applicable in most situations.
 A complete system overview by a professional may be required to assess the safety requirements of any given system.